wgmo/graphtik/docs/source/arch.rst

         They are built by :meth:`.Network._build_execution_steps()` based on the subgraph `dag`.

-        The only *instruction* step is for performing `evictions`.
+        The only *instruction* step other than an operation is for performing an `eviction`.

-    evictions
+    eviction
         A memory footprint optimization where intermediate `inputs` & `outputs` are erased from `solution` as soon as they are not needed further down the `dag`.